 Onboarding a large number of people

 You are onboarding a huge number of new recruits and you have multiple stages to the onboarding and training process for them to complete.
-At the end of each stage of training, you add a run link which allows them to seamlessly move from one stage to the next.
-This is easily achieved if you put the run link in the last task of the preceding checklist.
+At the end of each stage of training, you add a run link that allows them to seamlessly move from one stage to the next.
+This is easily achieved if you put the run link in the final task of the preceding checklist.
 They click on the link, a new checklist is created from your chosen template and they carry on with their training.

 How to set permissions for guests

-Note: Task Permissions and Role Assignments features on our Standard Plan.
+Note: Task Permissions and Role Assignments features are on our Standard Plan.

 How to set permissions for share links